 His work in these areas includes:

-• Teaching advocacy to students on the Association of Costs Lawyers advocacy course.
+An advocacy tutor on the Association of Costs Lawyers advocacy course.

 ICO Data protection registration number: ZB539693